turboMaCk/qtah/README.md

     $ ./install.sh

-If you want to instead build against Qt 4, then run:
+If you want to instead build against Qt 4 (no longer supported, and gradually being removed), then run:

-    $ QTAH_QT_FLAGS=qt4 ./install.sh
+    $ QTAH_QT_FLAGS=qt4 ./install.sh      (Qt 4 is unsupported)

 The `install.sh` script is just a thin wrapper around running `cabal configure`, `build`, `install` on each of the packages in turn.
 For more information about